TeamFAPS/PSVita-RE-tools/README.md

 See wiki for more information on PSVita's physical memory: https://wiki.henkaku.xyz/vita/Physical_Memory.

 The output dump stored in ur0:dump/physmem-dump.bin is aimed to be loaded in IDA PRO using https://github.com/xyzz/vita-ida-physdump.

-Error Resolver - by @SilicaAndPina and @Princess-of-Sleeping
+ErrorResolver - by @SilicaAndPina and @Princess-of-Sleeping
 ---
 A PC Program that can read the PSVita os0:/kd/error_table.bin